milochristiansen/timeclock/README.md

 Pretty simply really.
 First, the program attempts to identify the time.
 It does this by searching the entire input string for anything that could possibly be a time or date.
 If it finds *anything* that it can interpret as a time, it picks the first such item and uses it as the time for the event.
 After doing that, it goes through the entire input looking for any of the timecodes it knows about.
-Once again, if it finds one it uses the first one it finds.
-After that, if the time code or the string it parsed to get the event time prefix the input (in any order) it will strip them off.
+Once again, if it finds one, or something that it views as a close enough match to one, it uses the first one it finds that is a close enough match.
+After that if the time code or the string it parsed to get the event time prefix the input (in any order) it will strip them off.
 Any remaining text will then be used as an event description.

 ### Creating or setting a timecode